GovReady/govready-q/docs/source/installation-guide/installing-govready-q-server/containers/docker/advanced-container-config-examples.rst

         "GovReady-Q\ngovready.example.com" -- "PostgreSQL\n(MySQL)" [label="HTTP B"];
     }

-From left to right, this diagram shows the User browser connecting to the Green Unicorn ("gunicorn")WSGI (Web Server Gateway Interface) running in the GovReady container via the encrypted link "HTTPS A".
-Green Unicorn terminates the HTTPS connection, serves static assets, and forwards request GovReady-Q application.
-Both Green Unicorn and GovReady-Q are running in the GovReady container.
-The domain that users perceive as the address of GovReady-Q (e.g., govready.example.com) points to GovReady container.
+From left to right, this diagram shows the User browser connecting to the Green Unicorn ("gunicorn") WSGI (Web Server Gateway Interface) running in the GovReady container via the encrypted link "HTTPS A".
+Green Unicorn terminates the HTTPS connection, serves static assets, and forwards requests to the GovReady-Q application.
+Both Green Unicorn and GovReady-Q are running in the
+GovReady container.
+The domain that users perceive as the address of GovReady-Q (e.g., govready.example.com) points to the GovReady container.

-GovReady-Q communicates with its persistent database over connection "HTTP B" which is unencrypted because the database is configured to only accepts connections from the IP address of the GovReady container.
+GovReady-Q communicates with its persistent database over connection "HTTP B" which is unencrypted because the database is configured to only accept connections from the IP address of the GovReady container.

-To operate correctly in this configuration, the following options would need to be set via environmental parameters, the ``local/environment.json`` file or hardcoding into your container's customized source code files.
+To operate correctly in this configuration, the following options would need to be set via environment variables, the ``local/environment.json`` file, or by hardcoding your container's customized source code files.

 -  ``HOST = govready.example.com`` - This tells GovReady-Q to set ``ALLOWED_HOSTS`` value in ``settings.py`` to ``govready.example.com`` permitting GovReady-Q to respond to requests made to that domain.
--  ``HTTPS = true`` - This tells GovReady-Q to re-write URLs to start with ``https://`` instead of ``http://``.
+-  ``HTTPS = true`` - This tells GovReady-Q to rewrite URLs to start with ``https://`` instead of ``http://``.
 -  ``DBURL = "postgresql://db_username:db_password@db_server.hostname.com/db_name",`` - This tells GovReady-Q how to connect to the database.
 -  ``DEBUG = false`` - This tells GovReady-Q to not dump debug output to the browser.

-You will need to copy the TLS certificates into the GovReady container (or made available via a mounted volume) and  ``gunicorn.conf.py`` would need the following values (adjusted correctly for the path to the certificates):
+You will need to copy the TLS certificates into the GovReady container (or make them available via a mounted volume) and ``gunicorn.conf.py`` would need the following values (adjusted correctly for the path to the certificates):

 ::